 HOW LONG SHOULD I SPEND IN BARCELONA

 In the post FIRST TIME IN BARCELONA.
-10 THINGS TO DO, I recommend you to visit Barcelona and spend not less than 3 days.
-You can have an idea of what to see and depending on your likes, you can adjust the numbers of days.
+10 THINGS TO DO, I recommend you to visit Barcelona and spend not less than 3 days in this beautiful city.
+You can get an idea of what you would like see and depending on what you want to explore, you can adjust the numbers of days you stay here.

 HOW TO GET TO THE CITY CENTRE OF BARCELONA FROM THE AIRPORT.

-We only have one airport in town, so it’s pretty simple to buy a ticket to Barcelona.
-It’s also very easy to get to your hotel.
-There are only two terminals, 1 and 2 (free shuttle buses from terminal 1 to 2 and viceversa) and there are 4 ways to get to the city:
+We only have one airport in town, so it’s really simple to buy a ticket to Barcelona.
+It can also be very easy to get to your hotel.
+There are only two terminals, 1 and 2 (free shuttle buses from terminal 1 to 2 and vice versa) and there are also four ways that you can get into the city:

-Tip: transport starts running at 5am and finishes at around 11pm-1am.
+TIP!
+Transport in Barcelona starts running at 5am and finishes at around 11pm-1am!
 Make sure your hotel or Airbnb will be able to check you in at that time.

 WHAT TO WEAR IN BARCELONA

-Comfy walking shoes definitely!
-But I think it depends on the time of the year you plan to visit Barcelona.
+Comfy walking shoes, definitely!
+Your clothing can depend on the time of the year you plan to visit Barcelona.
 Imagine summer with more or less 30 degrees (90 Fahrenheit) and winter 10 degrees.
-Mostly no rain and sunny.
-Check the forecast beforehand!
-Everyone in Barcelona is super relaxed, enjoying the sun, drinking, so don’t worry much about your outfit unless you feel like going out at night to a fancy restaurant or disco.
+It rarely rains and often sunny but it’s always good to check the forecast beforehand!
+Everyone in Barcelona is super relaxed, enjoying the sun and drinking, so don’t worry much about your outfit unless you feel like going out at night to a fancy restaurant or disco.

 WHERE TO STAY IN BARCELONA

 Barcelona is the perfect size!
 Not as big as Paris and not as small as Amsterdam.
 So you will be well located in almost every downtown neighbourhood.
-The heart of the city is Plaça Catalunya.
-So if you love being in the middle of everything, this is the place for you.
-I cannot skip the fact that there are a lot of bars in this area, so I would read carefully the reviews of your hotel or Airbnb.
-If there are complains about noise, I would definitely consider another place for your visit Barcelona.
+The heart of the city is Plaça Catalunya, so if you love being in the middle of everything, this is the place for you.
+It is important to consider that there are a lot of bars in this area, so carefully read the reviews of your hotel or Airbnb.
+If there are complaints about noise, I would definitely consider another place for your visit in Barcelona.
 If you wish to stay in a quiet area, more modern, then consider staying in the Eixample area or Gracia.
 Check here “Where to stay in Barcelona” if you haven’t decide!

 TIPPING IN BARCELONA RESTAURANTS

-This is very fun as there is this saying that Catalan people are know as “cheap people” so do not expect big tips in Catalunya, nor in the rest of Spain.
+This is very fun as there is a saying that Catalan people are known as “cheap people” so do not expect big tips in Catalunya, nor in the rest of Spain.
 There is still nothing stipulated nor even a minimum you should leave.
 Normally people leave coins.
-But if you are a tipping person and you are used to leaving 10% or 15% your waitress will be more than happy.
+But if you are a tipping person and you are used to leaving 10% or 15% your server will be more than happy.

 FIGURING OUT PUBLIC TRANSPORTATION IN BARCELONA

-I have made already a video about this!
-“Getting around in Barcelona” Metro works on Saturday all day long and we have night buses everyday as well.
+We have a YouTube video about this that you can check out – “Getting around in Barcelona”.
+Metro runs on Saturdays all day long and we have night buses everyday as well.
 There are Day Cards for travelling limitless during those days but you need to buy one card per person.
-It also allows you to go from and to the airport.
+It also allows you to go to and from the airport.
 Or you can buy the the T10 card, which is 10 trips that you can share with your mates.
-No need to buy one per person but with this card, you can only go to the airport by train, not by metro.
+No need to buy one per person but with this card.
+An important note is that you can only go to the airport by train, not by metro.

 BOOK IN ADVANCE BEFORE YOU VISIT BARCELONA

-Definitely book the Sagrada Familia ticket in advanced, of course if you are wanting to go inside.
-There is usually a 2-hour-queue everyday so this is something you must do beforehand.
-The same thing happens with Park Güell now.
-It’s not free anymore since 2015!
-Or what you can do, is go there before they open, let’s say 8am in summer and enjoy the place for free at your own pace.
+Definitely book the Sagrada Familia ticket in advance if you are wanting to go inside.
+There is usually a 2-hour-queue everyday so this is something you must do before so you are not disappointed.
+The same thing happens with Park Güell now as it is no longer free anymore, since 2015!
+What you can do, is go there before they open, around 8am in summer and enjoy the place for free at your own pace.

-Hope this has been super useful for your visit Barcelona.
-If you think there are also more things to keep in mind before coming to the city, just leave me your comments below!
+We hope this has been super useful for your visit Barcelona.
+If you think there are also more things to keep in mind before coming to the city, just leave your comments below!